How to buy a secondhand bike

 Finding a secondhand bike

-Besides auction sites like eBay, it’s worth scouring dedicated second-hand websites like Preloved, Facebook groups such as Bikes for Sale and for an old-school approach keep an eye on the local paper classifieds.
+Besides auction sites like eBay, it’s worth scouring dedicated secondhand websites like Preloved, Facebook Marketplace and for an old-school approach keep an eye on the local paper classifieds.
 Don’t be afraid to quiz sellers and ask for extra photos if need be.
 Avoid ads which use a generic catalogue pic of the bike as new - you want pictures of what is actually for sale.

 Streamline your search by giving some thought to the type of bike you want and buy a bike from a cyclist as they should have taken better care of it.